ElianCodes/ElianCodes-frontend/src/pages/blog/04-20-22-less-javascript-faster-website.md

 In my opinion this isn’t exactly a good developer strategy, but still useful if you have limited time and different developers experienced in different frameworks, or simply want to copy a stack overflow answer from another framework 😉.

-The cool this about this is that (when rendered server-side) this all will output static HTML, so still, no actual JavaScript is shipped in production regardless whatever framework is used to generate the content.
+The cool thing about this is that (when rendered server-side) this all will output static HTML, so still, no actual JavaScript is shipped in production regardless of the framework that's used to generate the content.

 ![Layouts](<https://i.imgur.com/pcVK9zR.png>)